-The house is where you go to seek respite from harsh temperatures outside, but with a stuffy house ill-prepared for a heat wave, your summers may become unbearable.
+The house is where you go to seek respite from harsh temperatures outside, but with a stuffy house ill-prepared for a heat wave, your Australian summer may become unbearable.

 Thankfully, there are actually a number of simple things you can do to create a summer-friendly home.